Coyotes end 19-game losing streak to Bruins with 4-3 win - WHIZ News

 Schmaltz needed 53 seconds of the third period to put Arizona back up, beating Swayman after a pass from Clayton Keller.

+A fourth-round pick in the 2019 NHL draft, Maccelli leads all NHL rookies with 17 assists and has scored two goals.
+He has nine points his last seven games.

+“He was elite,” Tourigny said.
+“Celli keeps improving, he’s competing defensively, he’s good on both sides of the puck and makes the other players better.”

-NOTES: Arizona was without rookie Dylan Guenther, who was loaned to Team Canada for the world junior championships. … Boston is (10-1-1) against Western Conference teams this season. … Chychrun had an assist on Crouse’s goal for his 150th NHL point.
+NOTES: The longest winning streak against one opponent in NHL history was Montreal’s 23 straight wins over Washington from 1974-78. … Arizona was without rookie Dylan Guenther, who was loaned to Team Canada for the world junior championships. … Boston is 10-1-1 against Western Conference teams this season. … Chychrun had an assist on Crouse’s goal for his 150th NHL point.

 UP NEXT